-If you don't use an Explorer board, you can use a number of radio sticks: a TI-USB-Sticks, running subg_rfspy; Wireless Things ERF; Wireless Things Slice of Radio a Slice of Radio; or a Rileylink.
+If you don't use an Explorer board, you can use a number of radio sticks: a TI-USB-Sticks, running subg_rfspy; a Wireless Things ERF or Slide of Radio (not currently available); or a Rileylink.
 For details about setup with these other stick and board options, the best instructions will be found in the mmeowlink wiki for setting up your board and stick.
 Note you may also need a CC debugger for these, and also note that it will be more work as the documentation is designed for the Edison/Explorer Board setup as the easiest path forward.